Verifying the existence of maximum likelihood estimates for generalized linear models

-It can be applied to a very general set of models, is guaranteed to detect separation, and is both simple to understand and fast.
-Moreover, it can be implemented in any standard statistical package (without need for an LP solver), and our proof of its effectiveness relies only on textbook least-squares algebra.
+It can be applied to a very general set of estimation settings, is guaranteed to detect separation, and is both simple to understand and fast.
+Moreover, it can be implemented in any standard statistical package (without the need for a linear programming solver).

-We now turn to describing how the algorithm works for Poisson models and similar models with only a lower bound.
+We now turn to describing how the algorithm works for the estimation of Poisson models and similar models with only a lower bound.
 We will then explain how it may be readily applied to binomial and multinomial models without loss of generality.
 To proceed, let $u_{i}$ be an artificial regressand such that $u_{i}\le0$ when $y_{i}=0$ and $u_{i}=0$ when $y_{i}>0$.
-Also let $\omega_{i}$ be a set of regression weights, given by
+Also, let $\omega_{i}$ be a set of regression weights, given by